Travel Facts

 Cruises

-In 2019 there were 30 million passengers on cruise ships, up 6% from the previous year.
+In 2023 there were 31.7 million passengers on cruise ships, by 2027 the forecast is 40 million passengers.

 Motor Vehicules